 Image Credits: Pexels

-Remove Content Online
+Remove Online Content

 You can choose to totally remove negative content from Google search engine result pages or to suppress negative links from the internet.